NYUAD-CRC/crc-docs/_sources/hpc/jobs/job_jubail.rst.txt

 We shall discuss each of the sections below:

+1. Access
-1. Partitions
+2. Partitions
-2. Number of Tasks
+3. Number of Tasks
-3. Memory
+4. Memory
-4. Bigmem nodes
+5. Bigmem nodes
-5. GPU nodes
+6. GPU nodes
-6. Timelimit
+7. Timelimit
-7. Preempt jobs
+8. Preempt jobs
+9. Default Quota

 Summary
 -------